by-tezov/tuucho/mkdocs/docs/index.md

-# TUUCHO - ตู้โชว์
+# TUUCHO - ตู้โชว์ - Rendering Engine

 > **Documentation in Progress** — Early stage of development

 ## Overview

 TUUCHO is a dynamic UI rendering engine driven by JSON-based layouts.
-It interprets a "smart" JSON structure describing the entire UI, behaviors and renders the application interface accordingly.
+It interprets a flexible JSON structure describing the entire UI, behaviors and renders the application interface accordingly.

+🚀 **It is available on Android and iOS thanks to Kotlin Multiplatform Mobile (KMM).**

 Key features include: